ty-hal/GatorChat/Sprint3.md

   - As a user, I cannot change my account's email address in order to protect my account, so I prevented the user from changing their email address in the settings.
 - Edited forgot my password page to send an email upon request.
   - As a user, I want to be able to change my password if I forget it, so I created the functionality to do so.
-- Added popup that displays information about user.
-  - As a user, I want to be able to see information about other users, so I created a popup that shows relevant information.

 ### Backend:
+- Created like and unlike system
+  - As a user, I want to be able to like and unlike certain threads/posts, so I will create a liking system to do so
+- Created handler to check for user auth cookie
+  - As a user, I want to stay signed in, so I will create a cookie that will contain my securely contain my login information for future use.
-- Created ......
+- Created handler for deleting auth cookie
-  - As a user, ....
+  - As a developer I want the auth cookie to be deleted, so I will create a delete method for ceratin senarios

-created handler for deleting auth cookie edited user sign in handler to create auth cookie and store in browser created handler to check for user auth cookie
+- Edited user sign in handler to create auth cookie and store in browser

 ___
 ## Unit tests and Cypress test for frontend